jsverify/jsverify/README.md

 ### Blessing

-We chose to respresent generators and shrinks by functions, yet we would like to have additional methods on them.
+We chose to represent generators and shrinks by functions, yet we would like to have additional methods on them.
 Thus we *bless* objects with additional properties.